 2. Set a Regular Wake-Up Time.
 You will need to wake them up consistently at the same time every day.
 This helps reduce their grogginess in the morning and gets their body used to sleeping and waking up at the same time.
 Do not change their schedule even on weekends.

 3. Provide a Comfortable Environment.
 Children need a calming place to unwind before they can fall asleep.
 Provide them with a comfortable environment that has dim lights and quiet.
 Surrounding them with their favorite stuffed animal, soft bedding, and a cozy pillow will also help them relax and get into a comfy position for the night.
+Lisa at ParentsNeed recommends using a top rated night light so that your kids do not get too scared as they try to fall asleep.

 4. Shut Off Technology.
 More and more studies are finding that technology is affecting children’s sleep in a number of ways, such as the blue light from screens interfering with the sleeping hormone melatonin.
 Be sure to shut down computers, video games, televisions, and other electronic gadgets at least 30 minutes before bedtime.
 More time is even better.